June 2019 | By Chelon Carr-Newbold

 Real Property Tax

-- the cap on owner-occupied property has been increased from $50,000 to $60,000 per annum.
+The cap on owner-occupied property has increased from B$50,000 to B$60,000 per year.

-- stamp duty will be eliminated on real property and is being replaced by value added tax (VAT) at the same rates – i.e. 2.5% on transactions under $100,000 and 10% on transactions of $100,000 or more.
+Stamp duty on real property has been replaced by value added tax (VAT) at the same rates (ie, 2.5% on transactions under B$100,000 and 10% on transactions of B$100,000 or more).